 Do you have any Kung Fu Skills to negotiate your salary?
 What I mean is, do you have any skills that will give you a higher salary?
 One trick is to let the employer put forward his salary and then you negotiate from there.

-The problem with you stating your price is that you never know if you’re asking for more or less, the better approach is to let the other person give you a price, then take it up from there.
+The problem with you stating your price is that you never know if you’re asking for more or less, the better approach is to let the other person give you a price, and then take it up from there.

-Why just salary, negotiate your work hours, your holidays, your maternity, paternity leaves or a better job profile.
+Why just salary, negotiate your work hours, your holidays, your maternity, paternity leaves, or a better job profile?

 Sage Tip: If there’s one thing to note, it’s that a confident employee gets many benefits.
-Be confident and put a smile on your face, a job raise will likely be in your favour.
+Be confident and put a smile on your face, a job raise will likely be in your favor.

 20. Don’t Ever Choose Debt Consolidation

-Basically, it combines all your debts into one single debt payment, reduces monthly payments and sometimes lowers the interest rate.
+Basically, it combines all your debts into one single debt payment, reduces monthly payments, and sometimes lowers the interest rate.

 By offering lower interest rates and smaller debt payments they’re luring you for a longer period.
 Let’s say your loan period would’ve ended in 11 years, now by consolidating your loans, your loan amount will end in 16 years.